 I have plans to plump up my pile, first by giving it a good turn, at least the top level, with the pitchfork.
 Then into maw will go an infusion of scraps and leftovers from the kitchen, including a groaning bag of food waste and rabbit poo from the neighbors that’s been hanging in the tool shed, on ice through the recent snow storm.

 I’ve gathered more salt grass hay from the beach – and have an ash can full of dried pressed coffee grounds, at least 20 pounds’ worth, courtesy of the barrista crew at the local Starbucks.
 In all, it’s a rich supply of nitrogen-rich, rottable organics to stuff into the inner reaches of a freshly aerated winter heap.
-Regardless of what the groundhog rules, this will be an early spring for my pile.
+Regardless of what the groundhog has ruled, this will be an early spring for my pile.

-Standing toes to the log wall, I reach the pitchfork in to draw up wads of soaked leaves, turning them out and over to build a berm across the front wall and along the sides.
+Standing toes to the log wall, I reach the pitchfork into my pile to draw up wads of soaked leaves, turning them out and over to build a berm across the front wall and along the sides.
 I dig deepest into the corner of the pile that took longest to slough off the snow, figuring it to be a cold spot in particular need of a jolt of fresh rotting greens and grounds.
 Before long, I’ve carved out a crater in the midst of my pile that’s the size of a bathtub, to be filled by a fresh infusion of green wastes and pressed leaves culled from the perimeter of my pile.

 I toss the buckets and bags of kitchen waste into the deep dish of dirt-flecked leaves, and stir the mushy mix with the pitchfork, twisting the tines as far as I can reach.
 The many cups of pressed espresso grounds melt away; adding 20 pounds or more of what began as a large hill of beans will surely add a boost of biological energy to my pile.
 Coffee grounds from Starbucks are turbo-charged manna for my pile, especially in the midst of winter.

 Getting the grounds from the local Starbucks was a pleasant task – certainly moreso than diving head long into a dumpster outside the now-closed neighborhood coffee shop.
 After a phone call to ensure they still supported the “Grounds for your Garden” recycling program, I borrowed a galvanized tin ash can from the neighbors.
 With lid and handle, it makes a perfect receptacle for such a recyclable, especially when lined with a tight-fitting plastic bag.
 I dropped it off yesterday afternoon with the manager I spoke with over the phone and picked it up late this morning.
-The barristas commented on the cool retro look of the old-fashioned tin can, once a household staple used for hauling out the coal ash.
-They seemed happy to pitch in, and all it cost me was a cappaccino to go and a couple of bills added to the tip jar.
+The barristas commented on the cool retro look of the old-fashioned tin can, once a household staple used for hauling away coal ash.
+They seemed happy to pitch in, and all it cost me was a cappuccino to go and a couple of dollar bills added to the tip jar.

 A heaping can of coffee grounds is a splurge for my pile, one that no doubt represents hundreds of dollars worth of espressos, cappuccinos and the like.
 The jolt of nutrient and nitrogen-rich granules will add to the unique batch of compost that I’m brewing this year.
-To each his own compost, concurs Clare Foster in Compost, a British title (Mitchell Beazley, 2014):
+To each his own compost, concurs Clare Foster in “Compost,” a British title (Mitchell Beazley, 2014):

 “How do you go about creating a heap that’s going to work for you?
 Since time began, people have used different methods to make compost.
 In recent times, some of these methods have been recorded and they can be used as models for our own composting.
 While some people are content to leave the heap for as long as it takes for nature to take its course, others are anxious to produce as much compost as possible to feed the soil and benefit their plants.
 Building a compost heap be as effortless or as time-consuming as you want it to be; however you decide to play it, you’ll end up with usable compost –the only difference is the time it takes to produce.”